leinadalrus/inlaid-library/README.md

 Between a server and its nodes, the daemon checks to see if the compressed files received are valid, verifying its integrity.

-The general idea is to enable to the user to have a portable daemon which can be dropped in and dropped out like a node.
+The general idea is to enable the user to have a portable daemon which can be dropped in and dropped out like a node.

 This was an idea I had for a virtual filesystem in Kernel Virtual Machine (KVM).
 In this way we can have a programmatic-process which can monitor and defend files within a dynamic directory.